kailermai/tp/docs/DeveloperGuide.md

 1. Successful sorting of students based on their attendance/participation/submission score

-   a. **Prerequisites**: List all Students using the list command.
+   1. **Prerequisites**: List all Students using the list command.
 Multiple Students in the list.

-   b. **Test case**: `sort /a` <br>
+   2. **Test case**: `sort /a` <br>
-      Expected: Students in the left hand panel are updated by their attendance score in descending order.
+      **Expected**: Students in the left hand panel are updated by their attendance score in descending order.
 Students without records will be listed on the bottom of the panel.

-   c. **Test case**: `sort /p` <br>
+   3. **Test case**: `sort /p` <br>
-   Expected: Students in the left hand panel are updated by their participation score in descending order.
+      **Expected**: Students in the left hand panel are updated by their participation score in descending order.
 Students without records will be listed on the bottom of the panel.

-   d. **Test case**: `sort /s` <br>
+   4. **Test case**: `sort /s` <br>
-   Expected: Students in the left hand panel are updated by their submission score in descending order.
+      **Expected**: Students in the left hand panel are updated by their submission score in descending order.
 Students without records will be listed on the bottom of the panel.

 ### Saving data